MATH 6130 (Modern Algebra I)

 - Religious Obligations

-effort to reasonably and fairly deal with all students who, because of
+every effort to deal reasonably and fairly with all students who, because of

 religious obligations, have conflicts with scheduled exams, assignments or